 It’s taken years of hard work and dedication to make this happen.
 But we’re finally there!
 Thank you to all those who’ve helped over the years.

 1st Lady Bay Scout Group has officially opened its new, state-of-the-art hall after years of fundraising.

 The Group raised £330,000 for its new headquarters, which will continue to be a community hub on the site of the old Scout building on Mona Road in Lady Bay, West Bridgford.

 Fundraising for the new Scout Hall has been ongoing for many years, but was completed in 2016 thanks to grants of £49,950 from WREN, £25,080 from Nottinghamshire County Council, £30,000 from Veolia Environmental Trust and £15,000 from Rushcliffe Borough Council’s Capital Grant – plus a hard-earned large donation from 6th West Bridgford Scouts when the Group merged together with 1st Lady Bay a few years ago.

-Building work began after the old Scout Hut was demolished in September 2016 and was completed in May 2017.
+Building work began after the old Scout Hut was demolished in September 2016.
+The Rebuilding was completed in May 2017.

 The new building was officially opened on Sunday 9 July 2017 by the Mayor of Rushcliffe, Cllr Barrie Cooper.